Frequently Asked Questions

 Where is the Club Sports office located?

-Club Sports is a division of Dean of Students, located on the second floor of the University Union in room 203.
-For more information, visit our Administration page.
+Club Sports is a department of Student Affairs.
+Our office is located on the second floor of the University Union in room 203.
+Please note, that effective March 14, 2020, all services are being offered virtually.